 First and foremost, the BBC – for producing the incredible programmes that make the Natural Curriculum possible, and everyone involved in the creation of the captivating natural history clips upon which each lesson is based.

 Barbara Gillman – for proofreading the Year 5 grammar lessons.

-Yvette Kydd – for proofreading the Year 4 grammar lessons.
+Yvette Kydd – for proofreading the Year 4 and Year 6 grammar lessons.

 Carrie Derrick – a teacher at Glenfrome Primary School, Bristol, who has written numerous lessons for the Year 4 grammar section.
 Her fabulous lessons feature the numbat, coconut crab, Arctic fox, jaguar, Weddell seal, kangaroo, bottle-nosed dolphin, Draco lizard, tusk fish, ring-tailed lemur, painted wolf and albatross.